aws-samples/amazon-kinesis-video-streams-demos/canary/webrtc-c/README.md

 `mkdir -p amazon-kinesis-video-streams-demos/canary/webrtc-c/build; cd amazon-kinesis-video-streams-demos/canary/webrtc-c/build; cmake .. `

 ### Build
-To build the library and the provided samples run make in the build directory you executed CMake.
+To build the library and the provided samples, run make in the build directory you executed CMake.

 `make`